 FedEx truck accident cases involve overlapping federal and state regulations.
 Key laws include:

-• Federal Motor Carrier Safety Regulations (FMCSRs): These set mandatory rules for driver rest breaks, drug and alcohol testing, vehicle maintenance, and cargo loading.
+- Federal Motor Carrier Safety Regulations (FMCSRs): These regulations establish mandatory standards for driver rest breaks, drug and alcohol testing, vehicle maintenance, and cargo loading.
 Violations can establish negligence per se.

 Why Legal Representation Is Critical After a FedEx Crash